dotmesh-io/docs/hugo/content/references/kubernetes.md

 This guide will explain the ins and outs of the Dotmesh Kubernetes YAML file.
-It's not a guide to just using it to install and use Dotmesh with Kubernetes - you can find that in the [Installing on Kubnernetes guide](../../install-setup/kubernetes/).
+It's not a guide to just using it to install and use Dotmesh with Kubernetes - you can find that in the [Installing on Kubernetes guides](/install-setup/).
 This guide is for people who want to modify the YAML and do non-standard installations.

 FIXME: Check that URL's correct.

-We assume you have read the [Concrete Architecture guide](../../concepts/architecture/), and understand what the different components of a Dotmesh cluster are.
+We assume you have read the [Concrete Architecture guide](/concepts/architecture/), and understand what the different components of a Dotmesh cluster are.

 ## Using customised YAML.